top of page

 Supported by the Anna & Noubar Afeyan Endowed Fund

-CELEBRATE PUBLIC ART!
+CELEBRATE PUBLIC ART! first Saturday in May

 Karin Goodfellow, Director of Public Art, City of Boston

-CELEBRATING WHAT UNITES US! monthly series
+CELEBRATING WHAT UNITES US! monthly, June-August

 - Tania Del Rio, Mayor’s Office of Women’s Advancement

-UNDER THE MOON monthly series
+UNDER THE MOON series, June-August

 GIVING THANKS: TOGETHER IN CELEBRATION!
+November

-CANDLELIT LABYRINTH WALK: IN PEACE & HARMONY
+CANDLELIT LABYRINTH WALK: IN PEACE & HARMONY, December

 bottom of page